-V12836-P87852 KEEP THIS F PORTION FOR YOU JR RECORI THIS PRO XY CA RD IS VA LID ON Y WHEN SIGNED AND DATED.
-DETACH AND RETURN THIS PO RTION ON UROPEAN WAX CENTER, INC. Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. ı The Board of Directors recommends you vote FOR the following: AII e Election of the three director nominees named in the proxy statement as set forth below: U - ı Nominees: 01) Laurie Ann Goldman 02) Dorvin Lively 03) Nital Scott The Board of Directors recommends you vote FOR proposals 2 and 3.
-For Against Abstain 2.
-Ratification of the appointment of Deloitte & Touche LLP as the independent registered public accounting firm.
-0 0 0 3.
-Approval of an amendment to the Amended and Restated Certificate of Incorporation to limit the liability of officers.
-0 0 0 NOTE: Such other business as may properly come before the m neeting o r any adjo urnment t hereof.
-Please sign exactly as your name(s) appear(s) hereon.
-When sign administrator, or other fiduciary, please give full title as such.
-Jo gning as attorney, executor, personally.
+V31406-P07026 KEEP THIS PORTION I FOR YOU R RECORDS THIS PRO XY CA RD IS VA Y WHEN SIGNED AND DATED.
+DETACH AN D RETURN THIS POP TION ONLY Tł statement as set forth below: Nominees: 01) David Berg For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. ٦ 2.
+02) Andrew Crawford The Board of Directors recommends you vote FOR propose Ratification of the appointment of Deloitte & Touche LLP a DTE: Such other business as may properly come before the me as the ir For A Against Abstain ac ease sign exactly as your name(s) appear(s) hereon.
+When sig iministrator, or other fiduciary, please give full title as such.
+Joi rsonally.
 All holders must sign.
-If a corporation or partnership, or partnership name by authorized officer. , please si ign in full o corporate Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+If a corporation or partnership, nt owne ers should e each sign partnérship name by authórized officer. ~ Signature (Joint Owners) Date 8

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

-The Notice and Proxy Statement and Form 10-K are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Form 10-K are available at www.proxyvote.com.